Explore SafeGraph social distancing data

 The map zooms to San Francisco.

-- In the Contents pane, right-click the SG Social Distancing polygon layer, and click Properties.
+- In the Contents pane, double-click the SG Social Distancing polygon layer to open the Layer Properties.

 On the map, a Time button appears.